ericlewisX/gender-vs-fear/README.md

 The objecive of this project is to find out if a key demographic of an individual has predictive power.
 To do this we want to see if a person's gender has a statistical signficance on their phobias.
 This is accomplished using Chi-Squared Hypothesis Testing.

 ## Potential Use-Cases
+Finding if/which key demographics have influence over an individual's preferences, opinions, habits, or even fears can be used in advertising.
+It can also help make certain products more targeted.
+For example, editing a horror film during post-production to target a certain demographic.

 ## Data
 We will be running a hypothesis test on the [Young People Survey](https://www.kaggle.com/miroslavsabo/young-people-survey?select=responses.csv) dataset which was made available on kaggle.
 The survey was done by participants found by members of a statistics class from a University in Slovakia.
 The survey was translated from Slovak into English, and contained over 1000 participants, ages 15 - 30.
 It was submitted in both electronic and written form.